zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 Kubernetes is a straight up nightmare to deploy in a production-grade fashion.
 Yes, you can *install* it, but that won't be production grade.
 Therefore, it is best to leave the Kubernetes deployment to the cloud provider and use it as a service if possible.

+## Integrating containers into your life

+As I mentioned, it is strongly recommended to integrate your container workflow into your CI/CD pipeline.
+Part of the reason behind this is that containers will need to be rebuilt regularly for security updates.
+For a good example you could take a look at the [CI/CD configuration behind this website](https://github.com/janoszen/pasztor.at-containers/blob/master/.circleci/config.yml) for an example.

+As a conclusion I would recommend that you give yourself time to learn.
+Sure enough, it is easy to launch your first container, but really grasping how the whole container ecosystem works and writing efficient containers takes practice.